oxford-oxcav/fossil/README.md

 # FOSSIL

 FOSSIL is a software tool for the sound and automated synthesis of Lyapunov functions and Barrier certificates, for the purposes of verifying the stability or safety of continuous-time dynamical systems modelled as differential equations.
-The tool leverages a CEGIS-based architecture; the tool is described in detail by a corresponding [tool paper](https://doi.org/10.1145/3447928.3456646) (also [below](#citation)).
+The tool leverages a CEGIS-based architecture; the verision 1.0 tool is described in detail by a corresponding [tool paper](https://doi.org/10.1145/3447928.3456646) (also [below](#citation)).

+*If you are a repeatability reviewer, please see the [repeatability instructions](repeatability_instructions.md).*

 ## Requirements